Ryush806/Resvent_iBreeze_Data_Puller/README.md

 # Resvent_iBreeze_Data_Puller
 Pulls and parses OSA/UARS data from the Resvent iBreeze PAP machine.
-Currently (as of 2022-10-20), 3rd party PAP analysis programs like OSCAR to not support Resvent.
+Currently (as of 2022-10-20), 3rd party PAP analysis programs like OSCAR do not support Resvent.
 This project was created as a stopgap to allow Resvent users to access their rawdata until Oscar etc begin supporting Resvent machines.